SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 ---
 # Targeted Brands <a name="brands"></a>

 Criminals running phishing campaigns are consistently spoofing brands.
 But they’re not perfect.
-Often, a kit will be developed for one brand, and then altered slightly to target a similar brand.
+Often, a phishing kit will be developed for one brand, and then altered slightly to target a similar brand.

-A good example of this are some of the kits targeting United Parcel Service (UPS) and the United States Postal Service (USPS).
+A good example of this are some of the phishing kits targeting United Parcel Service (UPS) and the United States Postal Service (USPS).
 The USPS kits were first, leveraging a missed delivery scam in order to get victims to share personal information and financial data.
 The scams were successful, so the criminals slightly altered the USPS kits and moved to target UPS as well.

 There were a few interesting elements of overlap in these kits, showing a process where development is hurried along in order to get the final product out the door as quickly as possible.
 Think of it as a rushed “go-to-market” strategy.
 <br><br>